youssofSite/youssof_website/index.md

 * MacOS
 * Windows

+I have 3 years worth of experience with power tools and wood working projects.
 I also like to workout at the gym every few days, I love running (long and short distances).
 And I'm also very good at playing badminton and table tennis.
 The pandemic did not help
 :(